-10103106.....3 credits Develops introductory skills in the Microsoft Office Suite (Word, Excel, Access, PowerPoint, and Outlook) while reinforcing knowledge of computer concepts, Windows Explorer, and Internet usage.
-Students should possess basic keyboarding, mouse, and Windows 10 skills.
+10103106.....3 credits Develops introductory skills in the Microsoft Office Suite (Word, Excel, Access, PowerPoint, and Outlook) while reinforcing the students' knowledge of computer concepts, Windows Explorer, and web usage.
+Students should possess basic keyboarding, mouse and Windows 10 skills.
 Students may develop these skills in the LiNK while concurrently enrolled in this course.